scheme-requests-for-implementation/srfi-123/srfi-123.md

 Specification
 -------------

+Within this section, whenever a situation is described as being an error, a Scheme implementation supporting error signaling should signal an error.

 - `(ref object field)` (procedure)
 - `(ref object field default)`

 Returns the value for `field` in `object`.
-An error is raised if `object` has no field identified by `field`.
-(This error will often come from the underlying accessor procedure.)
+It is an error if `object` has no field identified by `field`.

     (ref #(0 1 2) 3)  ;error: vector-ref: Index out of bounds.

-If `object` is of a "sparse" type, meaning its fields can be "empty" or "unassigned" (e.g. a hashtable), and the requested field is empty, then the value of `default` is returned if given, and otherwise an error raised.
+If `object` is of a "sparse" type, meaning its fields can be "empty" or "unassigned" (e.g. a hashtable), and the requested field is empty, then the value of `default` is returned.
+It is an error if the `default` argument is not provided in this case.

     (ref hashtable unassigned-key 'default)  ;=> default
     (ref hashtable unassigned-key)  ;error

-If `object` is not of a sparse type, then passing `default` is an error.
+If `object` is not of a sparse type, then providing the `default` argument is an error.

     (ref '(0 1 2) 3 'default)  ;error: list-ref: Too many arguments.
-                               ;Unless the implementation's list-ref
-                               ;does something else.

 Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, non-opaque record types, and SRFI-4 vectors if present.
 Only